kaelhem/katpat/katpat-remote/README.md

 ## Build
 To make a production build, type `yarn build`.
-Then you can publish the content of the `build` folder to a web server.
+Then you can publish the content of the `build` folder to the root of a web server.
+If you want to deploy the build to a sub folder, probably you will have to play with the *homepage* parameter in *package.json*.
+Read more about it [here](https://facebook.github.io/create-react-app/docs/deployment#building-for-relative-paths)

 *Note that the Web Bluetooth API will only works with `https`.
 Only `localhost` is allowed without the `https` protocol.*